nspcc-dev/neo-go/ROADMAP.md

 be used in some code not known to us.
 Therefore we will remove old APIs not earlier than May 2023, with 0.103.0 release.

-## util.FromAddress smart contract helper

-`util` smart contract library has a FromAddress function that is one of the oldest lines in the entire NeoGo code base, dating back to 2018.
-Version 0.99.4 of NeoGo (October 2022) has introduced a new `address` package with `ToHash160` function, it covers a bit more use cases but can be used as a direct replacement of the old function, so please update your code.

-util.FromAddress is expected to be removed around March 2023 (~0.102.0 release).

 ## WSClient Notifications channel and SubscribeFor* APIs

 Version 0.99.5 of NeoGo introduces a new set of subscription APIs that gives